edtechhub/pyzotero-cli/docs/Examples.md

 zotero-cli items --collection K35DEJSM
 ```

-Show the groups user is part of
+## Item types and item fields (with localised names)

 ```
+zotero-cli types
-zotero-cli groups
+zotero-cli fields --type=book
 ```

+## Updating the collections for an item

+TODO

-Update an existing item:
+## Update an existing item:

 Properties not included in the uploaded JSON are left untouched on the server.

 ```